-167.(1) The Municipality may, after it has applied the criteria contemplated in section 78 of the Municipal Systems Act, enter into an agreement with one or more other municipalities,

-- (2) An agency agreement must clearly specify the powers assigned to the agent municipality and the terms and conditions subject to which the powers must be exercised. - (3) A power exercised by an agent municipality in terms of an agency agreement must be regarded as a power exercised by the Municipality. - (4) The Municipal Manager must keep copies of agency agreements between municipalities for performance of functions in terms of this By-law.
+- 167.(1) The Municipality may, after it has applied the criteria contemplated in section 78 of the Municipal Systems Act, enter into an agreement with one or more other municipalities, including the District Municipality, in terms of which the latter is to exercise, as the agent of the Municipality, any of its powers in terms of this By-law. - (2) An agency agreement must clearly specify the powers assigned to the agent municipality and the terms and conditions subject to which the powers must be exercised. - (3) A power exercised by an agent municipality in terms of an agency agreement must be regarded as a power exercised by the Municipality. - (4) The Municipal Manager must keep copies of agency agreements between municipalities for performance of functions in terms of this By-law.